Scheduled MonumentsWalesNash Point Camp

 What is Nash Point Camp?

-Nash Point Camp is a prehistoric hillfort located in Glamorgan, Wales, situated on the headland at Nash Point overlooking the Bristol Channel.
+Nash Point Camp is a prehistoric hillfort located on the Glamorgan coast in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM033.

 What period does Nash Point Camp date from?

 Nash Point Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Nash Point Camp?